antodom/pwm_lib/README.md

 servo<pwm_pin::PWML0_PB16> servo_pwm_pinDAC1; // PB16 is DUE's pin DAC1
 ```

 As you can observe from the previous code fragment, equally to PWM objects, the argument of the template is the same identifier we use for PWM objects.
 In the example the PWM channel used is channel 0, and the pin is PB16, which in turns, corresponds to pin DAC1 on the DUE.
-In fact, a servo object is a PWM object with a different mapping for duty values, instead of specifying them using time units (tenths of microseconds), in servo objects the duty is specified in angle degrees.
+In fact, a servo object is a PWM object with a different mapping for duty values, instead of specifying them using time units (hundredths of microseconds), in servo objects the duty is specified in angle degrees.

 So, once a servo object is declared we start using it, providing its PWM period, the interval of pulse duration and its correspondence to an interval of angles, and its initial duty specified as an angle degree.
 The next portion of code extracted from *servo_test.ino* illustrates it: